 Singaporeans are abundantly proud of their chili crab and consider it to be their greatest culinary invention.
 I still remember our server’s face when he brought it out to us.
 He was beaming with pride, like “wait until you foreigners get a taste of this!”

-We have our reasons for not going but to not include China in this list of the world’s greatest cuisines would be inexcusable.
+We have our reasons for not going but to not include China in this list of the best cuisines in the world would be inexcusable.
 With food staples like rice, soy sauce, noodles, tofu, chopsticks, and tea, I don’t think there’s ever been a cuisine as influential as Chinese.
+It’s without a doubt one of the world’s best countries for food.

 My sister has been living in Shanghai for close to two decades so we may find ourselves in China within the next few years.
-Yunnan and Shanxi provinces are of particular interest to me but there are so many regional cuisines to explore in China.
+We’ll see.
+Yunnan and Shanxi provinces are of particular interest but there are so many regional cuisines to explore in China.
 A stay of six months sounds like a minimum.

 3 Dishes to Try in China